Szombatioi/Flutter-hw/README.md

   - If the user click on one of the film, then the app will show a few details (title, director, producer …) + all of the characters as a list view

 *Optional:*
-*- Info button next to character name*
+- *Info button next to character name*
-*- If the user taps on the info button, webview will be opened with a google search for the character name *
+- *If the user taps on the info button, webview will be opened with a google search for the character name*